yangcas/yangcas.github.io/_pages/projects/mmHvital.md

 ### mmHvital: A Study on Head-Mounted mmWave Radar for Vital Sign Monitoring [<font color="blue">[paper]</font>](https://dl.acm.org/doi/10.1145/3722570.3726889)

 As wearable sensing evolves toward non-contact and mobility-friendly designs, mmHvital explores how head-mounted mmWave radar can monitor vital signs such as heart rate (HR) and respiration rate (RR) without chest-level placement.
-The motivation stems from the limitations of traditional radar setups — which require fixed, front-facing positioning — making them unsuitable for natural, mobile usage in daily scenarios.
+The motivation stems from the limitations of traditional radar setups, which require fixed, front-facing positioning and make them unsuitable for natural, mobile usage in daily scenarios.

 In this work, I designed and built the first head-mounted mmWave sensing prototype for vital sign monitoring, integrating a TI IWR6843AOP radar into a helmet alongside OmniBuds and Polar H10 sensors for benchmarking.
 The system investigates how sensor position, user posture, and chest motion visibility affect radar-based HR and RR estimation.
 To move beyond accuracy-only metrics, I introduced VITAL-KL, a new waveform-similarity metric that quantifies differences in respiratory and cardiac signal morphology between modalities.